getodk/xlsform-server/README.md

 1. Run `vagrant up`.
 1. After the server is provisioned, the server will be at [192.168.255.10](http://192.168.255.10)

-## TODOs
+## Known Issues / todos

-1. Replace czue repo with odk repo after PRs are merged
+1. Replace reference czue repo with odk repo after PRs are merged
 1. gunicorn needs to be killed/restarted manually for config changes to take effect
+1. nginx configs are not cleaned up when removed